mligeziak/movie-webpage-spa/README.md

 To start local server run start script

     npm start

+If you want to build page and not running local server.

+    npm run build

 And to enter the website go to [localhost on port 8080](http://localhost:8080).